 There really isn't time to tarry over a long-winded introduction to the topic of museums in the Bluegrass.
 There are so many of them--displaying everything from traditional museum fare (fine art and fossils) to regional history and culture (pioneers, horses and Civil War) to the "believe-it-or-not" realm (a Victorian "body basket"?) that you'd better get started if you hope to see them all.
 Here's an "A to Z" guide to historical, artistic and just plain interesting collections worth musing over.
 Museums within Lexington/Fayette County are marked with an *.

 Bones.
 Mastodon, that is.
 Throughout history, the salt springs at Blue Licks Battlefield State Park have attracted prehistoric animals, Indians and pioneers including the legendary Daniel Boone.
 You'll find a wide range of items at the park's museum, off US 68, 38 miles north of Lexington.
-Exhibits range from saltmaking equipment used by Daniel Boone to Victoriana.
-The museum is open daily May through September and by appointment October through May.
+Exhibits range from salt-making equipment used by Daniel Boone to Victoriana.
+The museum's hours vary seasonally.
 Admission charged.
 (800) 443-7008.

 * Civil War.
 Kentuckians were deeply divided during the Civil War, and today Civil War artifacts are divided as well.
 Numerous museums in the area include at least a few Civil War items.
 The greatest concentration in Lexington is at the Alexander T. Hunt Civil War Museum at The Hunt-Morgan House (201 North Mill Street, 859- 233-3290 or 859-253-0362).
 The house was the family home of Confederate General John Hunt Morgan, and the museum has a fascinating collection of uniforms, equipment, letters and other items relating to Morgan and his "Morgan's Raiders."
 The museum is part of the general house tour, but they'll let you linger if you like.
-The house is closed Mondays and Tuesdays mid-November through mid-March.
+The house is closed Mondays and Tuesdays, and mid-November through mid-March.
 Admission charged.
 The museum at Perryville Battlefield State Historic Site (859-332-8631), 40 miles southwest of Lexington, displays cannon, guns, swords, flags and other artifacts from Kentucky's bloodiest battle.
-Open 9 a.m. to 5 p.m.
-Monday through Saturday, and 11 a.m. to 5 p.m. on Sundays, April through October.
-The museum has seasonal hours, so call ahead.
+The battlefield is open all year from dawn to dusk, but the museum has seasonal hours, so call ahead.
 Admission charged.

 * Equines.
 Learn about hundreds of breeds of horses and see antique carriages and horse racing trophies at the International Museum of the Horse at the Kentucky Horse Park (4089 Iron Works Pike; 859-259-4232 or 800-678-8813).
 It's open 9 a.m. to 5 p.m. daily.
-Closed Mondays and Tuesdays November through mid-March.
+Closed Mondays and Tuesdays, November through March.
 Included with Park admission.
 In the same neigh-borhood, so to speak (and also included in the Horse Park admission) is the American Saddlebred Museum, with photographs, a multimedia presentation and interactive exhibits about the American Saddlebred, Kentucky's only native breed of horse.
-Open year-round.
-9 a.m. to 6 p.m. daily Memorial Day to Labor Day, 9 a.m. to 5 p.m. daily at other times.
-Closed Mondays and Tuesdays November to mid-March.
+It's also open 9 a.m. to 5 p.m. daily during high season, but closed Mondays and Tuesdays November through March.
 (859) 259-2746.

 Bluegrass Note: Changing regional fine arts and Bourbon County history exhibits are found at the Hopewell Museum, 800 Pleasant Street in Paris, north of Lexington.
 The museum is open Wednesday through Saturday from noon to 5 p.m., Sunday from 2 to 4 p.m. and by appointment.
 Admission $3.
 By the way, Hopewell was the original name of the town when it was established in 1789; it was later renamed Paris in appreciation of French aid during the Revolutionary War.
 (859) 987-7274.